Monday, March 11, 2019

 How can we declare our intolerance to violence?

-Here's one idea.
+Here's an idea.
 In April 2019, Umair Haque wrote for Medium that the terms "genocide" and "crimes against humanity" represent "some of the most important and vital ideas and concepts in human history, crucial to the functioning of democracies, the rule of law, and the institutions of civilized societies."
 Those concepts mark where we "began to understand how to genuinely coexist as a world — where the red lines of democracy and civilization lie."
 When U.S. leaders, believing in American exceptionalism, do not employ these terms to criticize U.S. policies, "we are also saying three things.
 We are above history.
 We are above the world.
 And we are beyond morality.
 But all those are forms of folly, ignorance, and stupidity — which have come back to collapse our very own society."

 Sources